 Baltimore Club queen TT The Artist has released the trailer for her much-anticipated documentary, Dark City: Beneath the Beat.
 The film tells the story of Baltimore through its hometown music genre, locally known as Bmore Club, and features some of the city's notable movers-and-shakers, like DDm, Eze Jackson, Rufus Roundtree, and the TSU Dance Crew to name a few.
-We talked with TT about her initiation to club music, the film’s importance, and her dreams of giving it a big-bang Baltimore premiere in spring 2019.
+We talked with TT about her initiation to club music, the film’s importance, and her dreams of giving it a big-bang Baltimore premiere.

 You moved to Baltimore from Florida to attend MICA in 2002.
 What was your first introduction to Baltimore Club music?
 I was a freshman in college, driving in my car listening to 92Q, and they were playing this repetitive, choppy, loopy music.
 I thought the radio wasn’t working at first.
 It really sounded like it was skipping.
 But not long after, once I started going out and meeting people in Baltimore, I came to find out it was Baltimore Club music.

 How would you describe the genre to someone who’s never heard it?
 In order to really understand it, you just have to experience it.
 The first time I saw dancers in the club dancing to Baltimore Club music, I had never seen anything like it before in my entire life.
 It never gets old.
 I’ve been here for like 12 years and every time I go see dancers get together, whether it’s at Graffiti Alley or the McCulloh Homes, it’s so alive.